skirmer/chicago-location-investigator/README.md

 # Chicago Location Investigator Project

-This project contains an agent that assists in research on building codes violations, building permits, and health inspections for food service in Chicago, using the Chicago Open Data Portal.
+This project contains a generative AI agent that assists in research on building codes violations, building permits, and health inspections for food service in Chicago, using the Chicago Open Data Portal.
 The user submits a plain language query for a particular address, with or without date range filtering, and the agent uses tools to identify the relevant records, and research for further details if appropriate.

 The agent has a limited capability to search Chicago Open Data Portal APIs currently, but new functionalities will be added.
 PRs to add tools for more APIs are welcome, please contribute a function for your favorite dataset about Chicago locations, businesses, and buildings.